 Additionally, each pad, keygroup, and track can each be sent to (up to) four return channels, each of which can have up to four insert effects of their own.
-Their audio will be routed through the insert effects on those returns, and the processed audio will be sent to a master output.
+Their audio will be routed through the insert effects on those returns, and the processed audio will be sent to a main output.
 See Send/Return Effects to learn more about this.

-Finally, you can apply up to four insert effects to each master output (a stereo pair of channels: Outputs 1/2 or Outputs 3/4).
-See Insert Effects > Masters to learn more about this.
+Finally, you can apply up to four insert effects to each main output (a stereo pair of channels: Outputs 1/2 or Outputs 3/4) and submix.
+See Insert Effects > Main Outputs or Submixes to learn more about this.